Lately I was helping a lady choose a sink and tap for her new kitchen and I asked her was she putting in a Food Waste Disposer?

 A commonly asked question!!!
 No, the waste flushes through the system.

 - Can the Food Waste Disposer 'jam'?

 Yes, but very rarely and it can be easily rectified (just contact me).

 - What is an airswitch?

 An Airswitch is a separate ‘button’ that your plumber / Kitchen guy will install separately in your work top that is connected underneath the sink to your waste disposer.
 You can press this button to activate your waste disposal on / off .
 The advantage of using an air switch is that usually you are using your Waste Disposal Unit while washing dishes, tidying up around the sink area and your hands are likely to be wet.
 Here, you can touch the air switch with wet hands.
 The golden safety rule is to never touch an electrical appliance or switch of any kind if your hands are wet.

 All our food waste disposal units come WITH an Airswitch.

 I hope I have eased some of your minds about F.W.D.’s and you can always contact us if you have any questions.

 P.S.
 The lady I spoke about at the start of this blog purchased a Carronade WD700 and has informed me she could never again live without on!

 Why buy from us?
 We are a specialist online store that stocks a selected range of products that we can provide all the technical information on and troubleshoot any problems associated with (no matter how old).
 We have been selling San Marco Kitchen Taps and Carron Phoenix Kitchen Sinks, Taps and Waste Products for over 30 years.
-Not only do we stock the spare parts but Zak in our technical department can troubleshoot most problems for you – no matter how old or new your kitchen appliance is.
+Not only do we stock the spare parts but our technical department can troubleshoot most problems for you – no matter how old or new your kitchen appliance is.
 Excellent After Sales Service is an intrinsic part of our Customer Care ethos.